MaidScientistIzutsumiMarin/psvr2toolkit-installer/README.md

 An unofficial tool that can install and configure the PlayStation VR2 Toolkit.

 **Features:**
-✅: Current release
-📈: Next release

-- ✅ A user interface.
+- A user interface.
-- ✅ Installation button for [PlayStation VR2 Toolkit].
+- Installation button for [PlayStation VR2 Toolkit].
-- ✅ Uninstallation button for [PlayStation VR2 Toolkit].
+- Uninstallation button for [PlayStation VR2 Toolkit].
-- 📈 Options to toggle experimental eyelid estimation.
+- Options to toggle experimental eyelid estimation.
-- 📈 Update checkers for:
+- Update checkers for:
-  - 📈 PlayStation VR2 Toolkit Installer.
+  - PlayStation VR2 Toolkit Installer.
-  - 📈 [PlayStation VR2 Toolkit].
+  - [PlayStation VR2 Toolkit].

 **To-Do:**

-- Add spinners next to all the buttons.
+- Review and handle edge cases for installing and uninstalling.